 Dropped a Bridge on Him: A great number of the toys have been sold, broken or lost in the time period between 2 and 3 making for a Darker and Edgier feel.
 Especially saddening is the absence of Bo Peep, Woody's love interest- when she is mentioned, Woody looks utterly miserable.

-Easily Forgiven: Lotso's minions were pretty much all but forgiven in the end.
+Easily Forgiven: Lotso's minions were all but forgiven in the end, though they do agree to be played with by the kids in the Caterpillar Room.

 End of an Age: A small-scale case which leansheavily on the fourth wall.
 In-story, the toys are moving on from their time with Andy; on a meta-level, the children (and parents) who grew up with the original Toy Story are grown up and leaving behind their childhoods (or seeing their children go).
 Watching this film at any college ever is a sure Tear Jerker.